Useful Links 1

 Intute originates from a consortium of seven universities in the UK.
 Site provides free online access to the very best web resources for education and research.
 All material is evaluated and selected by a network of subject specialists to create the Intute database.

 ipl2.
-Merger of the Internet Public Library (IPL) and the Librarians' Internet Index (LII).
-Resources by Subject.
-Newspapers and Magazines.
-Special Collections Created by ipl2.
-Resources for Kids.
-Resources for Teens.
+Merger of the Internet Public Library (IPL) and the Librarians' Internet Index (LII) from Wikipedia.

 KidsClick!
 Web search for kids by librarians.
 Subjects arranged by Dewey Decimal Classification.